 Where will the incision for breast enlargement be made?

-The most frequent sites for incisions are the periareolar region, the inframammary fold and the armpit.
+The most frequent sites for incisions are the periareolar region, the inframammary fold, the armpit as well as the umbilicus.
 Incisions have their particular features.

 - Periareolar region: This is an area where the skin is thin and allows fine and near-invisible scarring since it is located in a natural color-transition site.
 This area also allows the superior juxtaposition of the tissues, which reduces the risk of exposing the implant.
 Some studies report sensitivity alteration while others do not confirm such findings.